 Pseudocode

 Definition Pseudo-code is a compact and informal high-level description of a computer programming algorithm that uses the structural conventions of some programming language.
 Pseudocode is a kind of structured English for describing algorithms in an easily readable and modular form.
-Characteristics Pseudocode allows the designer to focus on the logic of the Read more…
+This helps in describing how the system will solve the given problem.
+Read more…

 Loading